noisrucer/girok/README.md

 <p align="center"><img src="girok/resources/girok-demo.gif"></img></center>

-Girok is a **powerful terminal-based task manager** which provides a multitude of scheduling operations that can be done in less than 10 seconds.
+**Girok**, which means "to record" in Korean, is a **powerful terminal-based task manager** which provides a multitude of scheduling operations that can be done in less than 10 seconds.
 It also supports **beautiful and responsive calendar GUI** in which you can move around with VIM key bindings.

 Girok is running on AWS server so you can **login from any device in the world**!